A well-insulated home is not only a great way to live the greener ideal, but it’ll also save you some money on heating and cooling bills.

 You may love your home’s windows, but you might love them less when you realize that they raise your heating and cooling bill by 10 to 25% percent every summer and winter.

-If you have aluminium windows, you can add draught excluders for better insulation in your home.
+If you have aluminum windows, you can add draught excluders for better insulation in your home.

 You can also apply window film to the interior of your windows.
 Window film reduces the amount of light and heat allowed into the house through the windows.